mkraenz/next-door-diy/apps/admin-web/README.md

 Q: I see the loading spinner saying "Resuming last session" on navigating to a page.
 Why is that?

-A: You need to use react-router-dom's navigation `useNavigate()` or similar instead of a plain href.
+A: You need to use react-router-dom's navigation `useNavigate()` or `import {Link} from 'react-router-dom'` similar instead of a plain href.
 Otherwise the page the session will be lost.